knuteriksen/project/README.md

 - expBo_3.ipynb
 - expBo_4.ipynb

 This was done to run the experiment simultaneously at 4 different computers, to reduce time.

+The random search is found in
+- expRs_1.ipynb

 ## rayTune_common